 - Donation for research purposes.
 The couple will be informed of the specific project for which their embryos will be used and must sign a specific consent form stating the project in question.

 - Cessation of their conservation without any other use.

 This last option can only be used when the medical authorities consider that the woman no longer meets the appropriate requirements for the assisted reproductive technique.
 Furthermore, as stipulated by law, this must be decided by specialists outside the centre where the embryos are kept.

 Once the centre has explained in detail the four possible alternatives to the woman or couple, the woman or couple must sign an informed consent form authorising the destination chosen.
 This consent is signed prior to IVF treatment, but must be renewed (or modified to give another destination to the embryos) at least every two years.

-The donation of pre-embryos for adoption by other couples is often an option that is rarely chosen.
-In addition, the requirement that the woman must not be over 35 years of age to be able to donate is an impediment, since most patients who undergo IVF are over this age.
+The donation of pre-embryos for adoption by other couples is an option that is rarely chosen.
+Furthermore, the requirement that the woman must not be over 35 years of age to be able to donate is an impediment, since most patients who undergo IVF are over this age.

 One of the problems that assisted reproduction clinics currently suffer is that many patients with frozen embryos do not renew their consent.
 This means that they do not communicate that they wish to continue with the maintenance of these cryopreserved embryos nor do they indicate a new destination.

 This is a controversial topic in the US as clinics are experiencing increasing numbers of abandoned embryos.
 It has been suggested that new legislation is needed to keep up with the current developments in assisted reproductive treatments.